NicksonYap/XXD-HW30A-ESC-Schematic/README.md

 LOW to HIGH is 188ns+600ns = 788ns (can be lower since HIGH side turns on relatively slow)
 HIGH to LOW is 2.8us+550ns = 3.35us
 (driver delay + MOSFET delay)

+### Flash and EEPROM dump

+The flash and EEPROM memory obtained from XXD HW30A ESC can be found in the "memory dump" folder.

+Fuse defaults:
+LOW = 0x04
+HIGH = 0x9F
+Lock bits = 0x3F